by Linda-Ann Stewart

 The Universe wants the best for me.
 I now align myself with what the Universe wants.
 I set an intention for good for this upcoming year.
 I want to cultivate and further this intention in my life.
 It guides my thoughts and actions, and I am blessed by the results.

 Watch the accompanying video, Meditation to Find Your Intention for the Year.As a vision strategist, hypnotherapist, and speaker, Linda-Ann Stewart helps women entrepreneurs and small business owners who feel stuck, immobilized and overwhelmed to to get clear, focused and on the fast track to the next level of their business.
-If you'd like some help to reach your goals, apply for her complimentary "Clarify Your Vision" consultation at http://www.Linda-AnnStewart.com/coaching.shtml
+To achieve a 90-day goal more easily, sign up for her FREE comprehensive Strategic Vision blueprint at www.Linda-AnnStewart.com/setyourcourse.html.
+You can contact her at LAS@Linda-AnnStewart.com or 928-600-0452.